jonnonz1/nz-statute-book/acts/public/2012/building-amendment-act-2012.md

 (2) Section 95A is amended by omitting code compliance certificate and substituting consent completion certificate.

 ### 38 Territorial authority may issue certificate of acceptance in certain circumstances
-(1) Section 96(1)(c) and (d)(iii) are amended by omitting code compliance certificate and substituting in each case consent completion certificate.
+(1) Section 96(1)﻿(c) is amended by omitting code compliance certificate and substituting consent completion certificate.
-(2) Section 96(1)(d)(iv) is amended by omitting 2010. and substituting 2010; or.
+(1A) In section 96(1)﻿(c), after consent) apply, insert ; or.
+(2)
 (3) Section 96(1) is amended by adding the following paragraph:
-  (e) if a building consent authority has under section 52F re-designated the building consent relating to the work.
+  (d) if a building consent authority has under section 52F re-designated the building consent relating to the work.

 ### 39 How to apply for certificate of acceptance
-Section 97 is amended by repealing paragraph (d) and substituting the following paragraph:.
+Section 97 is amended by repealing paragraph (d) and substituting the following paragraph:
   (d) be accompanied by any fees and charges imposed by the territorial authority under section 219; and

 ### 40 Requirement for compliance schedule